Islamic state: Muslim world today

-Today, many Muslim countries have incorporated Islamic law in part into their legal systems.
+Today, many Muslim countries have incorporated—albeit to varying degrees—Islamic law into their legal systems.
 Certain Muslim states have declared Islam to be their state religion in their constitutions, but do not apply Islamic law in their courts.
-Islamic states which are not Islamic monarchies are usually referred to as Islamic republics, such as the islamic republics of Iran, Pakistan and Mauritania.
+Islamic states that are not monarchies are usually called Islamic republics, such as the Islamic republics of Iran, Pakistan, and Mauritania.
 Pakistan adopted the title under the constitution of 1956; Mauritania adopted it on 28 November 1958; and Iran adopted it after the 1979 Revolution that overthrew the Pahlavi dynasty.
-In Iran, the form of government is known as the Guardianship of the Islamic Jurists.
-Afghanistan was run as an Islamic state (Islamic State of Afghanistan) in the post-communist era since 1992, but then de facto by the Taliban (Islamic Emirate of Afghanistan) in areas controlled by them since 1996 and after the 2001 overthrow of the Taliban the country was still known as the Islamic Republic of Afghanistan until 15 August 2021, when the Taliban captured the country.
+The Iranian form of government is known as a Guardianship of the Islamic Jurists.
+Afghanistan was run as an Islamic state (Islamic State of Afghanistan) in the post-communist era after 1992; it was a de facto Islamic totalitarian state under the Taliban (Islamic Emirate of Afghanistan) in areas controlled by the group from 1996 to its 2001 overthrow.
+The country was known as the Islamic Republic of Afghanistan between 2004 and 15 August 2021, when a Taliban offensive resulted in a return to Islamic totalitarianism.

 Pan-Islamism is a form of Internationalism and anti-nationalism within political Islam which advocates the unification of the Muslim world under a single Islamic state, often described as a caliphate or ummah.
 The most famous, powerful and aggressive modern pan-Islamic group that pursues the objective of unifying the Muslim world and establishing a worldwide caliphate is the Wahhabi/Salafi jihadist movement Islamic State of Iraq and the Levant.

 The Libyan interim Constitutional Declaration as of 3 August 2011 declared Islam to be the official religion of Libya.

 Brunei

 Brunei is an absolute Islamic monarchy.
 With the constitution in 1959, Islam became the official religion of the country.

-On 30 April 2014, Sultan Hassanal Bolkiah announced the implementation and enforcement of the first phase of Syariah Penal Code Law in Brunei starting 1 May 2014.

 Iran

 Leading up to the Iranian Revolution of 1979, many of the highest-ranking clergy in Shia Islam held to the standard doctrine of the Imamate, which allows political rule only by Muhammad or one of his true successors.
 They were opposed to creating an Islamic state (see Ayatollah Ha'eri Yazdi (Khomeini's own teacher), Ayatollah Borujerdi, Grand Ayatollah Shariatmadari, and Grand Ayatollah Abu al-Qasim al-Khoei).
 Contemporary theologians who were once part of the Iranian Revolution also became disenchanted and critical of the unity of religion and state in the Islamic Republic of Iran, are advocating secularization of the state to preserve the purity of the Islamic faith (see Abdolkarim Soroush and Mohsen Kadivar).

+Per Supreme leader, Islamic state is the 3rd phase of Iranian Islamic Republic program and is in and of itself part of New Islamic Civilization.